Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 One of the single biggest factors determining how long your clients stick around is your communication.
 Whoever it is in your agency that is handling the bulk of correspondence with your clients is the client retention hero.
 Whether this is the agency owner, or if it’s one of your PPC managers, you need to be 100% sure that this person can speak with authority.
 They need to sound like an expert, not an amateur.

 But what type of “communication” are we talking about here?

 The right type of communication

 It’s not very helpful to suggest that you need to hire a PPC expert with great communication skills.
 That’s obvious.
 But actually doing so is not as easy as it sounds.
-You have to determine whether your Google AdWords manager has the right mix of these skills.
+You have to determine whether your Google Ads manager has the right mix of these skills.